danial-khawaja/KidneyDisease_SQL/README.md

 ## SQL Queries to identify totals, averages, and percentages of CKD risk factors

-### Total Patients Table: Count the toal number of patients followed by total patients with each comorbidity / complication grouped by their classification (CKD or notCKD)
+### Total Patients Table:
+--Count the total number of patients followed by patients with each comorbidity / complication grouped by their classification (CKD or notCKD)

 	SELECT classification,
 		COUNT(*) AS "Total Patients",
 		COUNT(CASE WHEN hypertension = 'yes' THEN 1 END) AS "Hypertension Count",
 		COUNT(CASE WHEN diabetes_mellitus = 'yes' THEN 1 END) AS "Diabetes Count",
 		COUNT(CASE WHEN coronary_artery_disease = 'yes' THEN 1 END) AS "CoronaryArteryDisease Count",
 		COUNT(CASE WHEN anemia = 'yes' THEN 1 END) AS "Anemia Count",
 		COUNT(CASE WHEN pedal_edema = 'yes' THEN 1 END) AS "Edema Count"
 	FROM KidneyDisease
 	GROUP BY classification;

-### We can see that in this dataset, non-CKD patients do not have any of the associated comorbidities / complications that CKD patients have
+--We can see that in this dataset, non-CKD patients do not have any of the associated comorbidities / complications that CKD patients have

-### Percentages Table: Calculate the percentage of CKD patients grouped by each comorbidity / complication
+### Percentages Table:
+--Calculate the percentages of CKD patients with each comorbidity / complication

 	SELECT
 		COUNT(CASE WHEN hypertension = 'yes' THEN 1 END) * 100.0 / COUNT(*) AS "Percentage of Hypertension CKD Patients",
   		COUNT(CASE WHEN diabetes_mellitus = 'yes' THEN 1 END) * 100.0 / COUNT(*) AS "Percentage of Diabetes CKD Patients",
   		COUNT(CASE WHEN coronary_artery_disease = 'yes' THEN 1 END) * 100.0 / COUNT(*) AS "Percentage CoronaryArteryDisease CKD Patients",
   		COUNT(CASE WHEN anemia = 'yes' THEN 1 END) * 100.0 / COUNT(*) AS "Percentage Anemia CKD Patients",
   		COUNT(CASE WHEN pedal_edema = 'yes' THEN 1 END) * 100.0 / COUNT(*) AS "Percentage Edema CKD Patients"
 	FROM KidneyDisease
 	WHERE classification = 'ckd';

-### Comorbidities Combinations Table:
+### Multiple Comorbidities Table:
+--Count the number of patients with each combination of multiple comorbidtities

 	SELECT
 		SUM(CASE WHEN hypertension = 'yes' AND diabetes_mellitus = 'yes' THEN 1 ELSE 0 END) AS "Hypertension & Diabetes",
 		SUM(CASE WHEN hypertension = 'yes' AND coronary_artery_disease = 'yes' THEN 1 ELSE 0 END) AS "Hypertension & CoronaryArteryDisease",
 		SUM(CASE WHEN diabetes_mellitus = 'yes' AND coronary_artery_disease = 'yes' THEN 1 ELSE 0 END) AS "Diabetes & CoronaryArteryDisease",
 		SUM(CASE WHEN hypertension = 'yes' AND diabetes_mellitus = 'yes' AND coronary_artery_disease = 'yes' THEN 1 ELSE 0 END) AS "All: Hypertension, Diabetes, CoronaryArteryDisease"
 	FROM KidneyDisease;

-### Cormorbidties Combinations Percentages Table:
+### Multiple Cormorbidties Percentages Table:
+--Calculate the percentages of CKD patients with each combination of multiple comorbidties

 	SELECT
   		COUNT(CASE WHEN hypertension = 'yes' AND diabetes_mellitus = 'yes' THEN 1 END) * 100.0 / COUNT(*) AS "Percentage of Hypertension & Diabetes CKD Patients",
   		COUNT(CASE WHEN hypertension = 'yes' AND coronary_artery_disease = 'yes' THEN 1 END) * 100.0 / COUNT(*) AS "Percentage of Hypertension & CoronaryArteryDisease CKD Patients",
 		COUNT(CASE WHEN diabetes_mellitus = 'yes' AND coronary_artery_disease = 'yes' THEN 1 END) * 100.0 / COUNT(*) AS "Percentage of Diabetes & CoronaryArteryDisease CKD Patients",
 		COUNT(CASE WHEN hypertension = 'yes' AND diabetes_mellitus = 'yes' AND coronary_artery_disease = 'yes' THEN 1 END) * 100.0 / COUNT(*) AS "Percentage of All Comorbidities CKD Patients"
 	FROM KidneyDisease
 	WHERE classification = 'ckd';

-### Risk Factors Averages Table:
+### Risk Factor Averages Table:
+--Calculate the Averages of all relevant risk factors of CKD

 	SELECT classification,
 		AVG(age) AS "Average Age",
 		AVG(serum_creatinine) AS "Average Creatinine",
 		AVG(blood_pressure) AS "Average Blood Pressure",
 		AVG(blood_glucose_random) AS "Average Blood Glucose Random",
 		AVG(hemoglobin) AS "Average Hemoglobin",
 		AVG(blood_urea) AS "Average Blood Urea",
 		AVG(sodium) AS "Average Sodium",
 		AVG(potassium) AS "Average Potassium"
 	FROM KidneyDisease
 	GROUP BY classification;

 ____________________________________________________________________________________________________________________________________________________________________